 Cumulative prerequisite GPA of at least 2.5, with a minimum grade of 2.0 in each individual prerequisite course

-Minimum cumulative GPA of 2.0 in all college coursework
+Required minimum cumulative GPA of 2.0 in all college coursework

-Completed at least 45 college-level credits.
+You have completed at least 45 college-level credits.

 You may need one additional approved lab-based science course (Chemistry I -TCHEM 142 or Biology I - TBIOL 120) to meet the total number of lab science credits required (18 minimum) for graduation.

 UW Seattle and UW Bothell students seeking to transfer to UW Tacoma also need to have a transfer application on file to be considered for admission.

 If you are not admitted to UWT, you cannot be admitted to the CES/EE major, but you may hold off on accepting your offer of admission to UWT until you have your program admissions decision.

 Transfer students at Washington State community colleges are encouraged to pursue the Associate in Science - Transfer Track 2 to meet the admission requirements.
 Use theUW Course Equivalency Guideto determine the equivalent prerequisites at your school.